dwalend/blog/_pending/2014-09-4-Semirings.md

 SemiringSupport needs something to define a Label -- the things the semiring operates on, a Semiring which brings the operators, and some bits to support heaps for Dijkstra's algorithm.

 Here's Semiring's declaration, embedded inside the namespace.
 I think it is easy to map to the corresponding passage from Cormen’s _Algorithms_, “A general framework for solving path problems in directed graphs,” 26.4 in my 1989 copy.
+(Cormen seems to have dropped it from later editions, but I found a good description on line in [Stoner's _An Introduction to Data Structures and Algorithms_](http://books.google.com/books?id=S-tXjl1hsUYC&pg=PA54&dq=aho+hopcroft+ullman&hl=en&sa=X&ei=Jj8aVLX1H67hsASXnoHADw&ved=0CDkQ6AEwAw#v=snippet&q=semiring&f=false).)

       trait Semiring {